surjikal/sublime-coffee-compile/README.md

 ### OSError: [Errno 2] No such file or directory

 This is happening because the plugin can't find `coffee` (or `coffee.cmd` on Windows).
-To fix this, set the `coffee_path` to the executable's directory.
+To fix this, go in the settings file and set the `coffee_path` to the executable's directory.

 If you don't know where `coffee` is, run the following in your terminal: ``dirname `which coffee` ``

 ### env: node: No such file or directory

 This is happening because `coffee` can't find your `node` executable.
-To fix this, set the `node_path` setting to the executable's directory.
+To fix this, go in the settings file and set the `node_path` setting to the executable's directory.

 If you don't know where `node` is, run the following in your terminal: ``dirname `which node` ``